 The very essence of smart hiring processes in 2022 screams the need to drop arduous application processes.
 Once you have established an employer brand, look into optimizing your application process.
 It lowers the threshold to apply and enables more people to connect with your company.

 Simplifying the procedure includes keeping the applications concise.
 Try to eliminate the redundant form fields.
-You can create one-click apply options or provide an option to add links to their LinkedIn profiles or portfolios. with minimal inputs from the applicants.
+You can create one-click apply options or provide an option to add links to their LinkedIn profiles or portfolios. with minimal input from the applicants.

 Moreover, you can make the forms and portals mobile-friendly.
 Make sure they don't have to scroll through long forms on their phones and they can attach their resumes and cover letters through their mobiles.